 FAX: (716) 551-3051

-ROCHESTER, N.Y.-U.S. Attorney William J. Hochul Jr. announced today that Matthew DiFlorio, 28, of Rochester, NY, who was convicted of enticement of a minor using a means and facility of interstate commerce, was sentenced to 10 years in prison and 20 years supervised release by U.S. District Judge Elizabeth A. Wolford.
+ROCHESTER, N.Y.—U.S. Attorney William J. Hochul, Jr. announced today that Jason Cortese, 34, of Greece, NY, who was convicted of enticement of a minor, was sentenced to 135 months in prison and 10 years supervised release by U.S. District Judge Elizabeth A. Wolford.